 Questions to Ask When Buying Wood Outdoor Furniture

 Do you still need some help picking out the best furniture for the outdoors?
 Ask yourself these seven questions.

 1. How Will You Use the Furniture?

 The right furniture depends on the way you intend to use it.
 For example, if you dream of hosting grand, outdoor dinner parties or want to be able to dine al fresco with your family on a warm summer’s night, you’re going to want to look for a dining set.
 If you’re more interested in relaxing outdoors, maybe with a book or a glass of wine, a rocking glider or set of gliders might be a better bet.

 2. How Much Space Do You Have?

-A small space limits how much furniture you can have, which means you might want to consider pieces that serve a dual-purpose.
-A serving bar can do double duty as a potting bench or a place to serve beverages from, for example.
+A small space limits how much furniture you can have, which means you might want to consider pieces that serve a dual purpose.
+A serving bar can do double duty as a potting bench or a place to serve beverages, for example.
 You can also relax on an outdoor bench or pull it up to a table when dining outdoors.

-Along with determining how you’ll use your outdoor space, how much room you have also influences the size of furniture you can buy.
+Along with determining how you’ll use your outdoor space, how much room you have will also affect the size of furniture you can buy.
 Whatever you do, measure your outdoor area before you make any purchases.